Skip to main content

 • Accept or reject specific overlays at any level of the hierarchy

-All adjustments you make are tracked with a comment history.
+All adjustments you make can be tracked with a comment history.
 You can leave a note alongside any change — for example, “Reduced lift from 80% to 50% based on recent Publix BOGO performance at this price point” — so there is a clear audit trail of why the demand plan differs from the sales forecast.
 To insert a comment, right-click in the cell → Comment → Enter your comment (refer to section 7.2 for details).

 5.3 Controlling the Sales Intelligence Sync